79mplus/Mplus-Intercom-Subscription/readme.txt

 5. Company create page

 == Changelog ==

+= 1.0.24 =
+* Updated the new logo and banner.
+* Fix for icon not showing on admin sidebar.
+* Changed "Create it" to "Create here" on company field description.

+= 1.0.22 =
+* Added Honeypot Spamtrap feature to stop spams.
+* Updated company registration field names and added helpful hints.
+* Updated screenshots.

 = 1.0.20 =
 * Added support for Company data integration with Intercom API.